 Editor’s Note: This is part 1 in a 5 part series on the 4 pillars of the sales department and how they support margin, turns and marketshare.

-What is the function of the Centralized Trade Evaluation Process?
-I think these three functions are the most important.
+What is the function of the centralized trade evaluation process?
+These 3 functions are the most important.

 - Have an unbiased look at the machine value based on past dealership sales history, current auction value and, finally, retail advertised price.

 - Lastly, have NO emotional tie to the deal or the customer.

 All 3 of these are essential in their own way.
 Understanding the market is predicting what the next move will be and guessing where the market will be in 6 months to a year from now.
 If I could effectively guess where the market was going to be and when it was going to be there, I would have an umbrella drink in my hand on my private island.
 Guessing the market is hard, and many factors play into it, none of which you can control.
 Are you going to be right in 6 months to a year?
 Your guess is as good as mine but, you can be more right within 90 days.

 Understanding market factors surrounding you right now is essential.
 These puzzle pieces allow for the picture to become more evident as to what the future could hold.
 In doing so, you have a short term view of the market and its reaction.

 Sometimes situations come up that are unprecedented and have no real historical data, like COVID-19.
 For the most part though, the historical record shows when “X” happens, “Y” will follow.
 Floods, droughts and embargoes all have factual corrections and seem to follow a similar path.
 Understanding the correction lines will help set the table to better understand future market positive and negative indicators.